 Our collection is entirely “local ecotype.”
 We grow all of our plants from material that we ourselves collect, with permission, from the forests and meadows of the Washington, DC, region.
 We propagate almost entirely from seed or spore, except for a few species that we propagate vegetatively, from dividing whole-plant rescues or cuttings.

 Interested in visiting the Wild Plant Nursery?
+The Wild Plant Nursery is located behind the garden plots at Franconia Park, 6100 Cloud Dr. Springfield, VA 22150.
 Click here for directions.
 Please note that our nursery and office addresses are different.
-Make sure you are going to our nursery at 6100 Cloud Dr. in Springfield not our office in Fairfax.

 Earth Sangha members qualify for discount prices of $3 off per pot.
 Membership starts at $35 per year.
 You can become a member at the nursery, or use our Donate page.